The Citizenship Act was amended on 1 October 2024, and the period of residence which is required for acquiring Finnish citizenship was extended.

 Applying for citizenship

-Please see the list of processing fees.
+Please see the list of processing fees on the page Processing fees and payment methods.

 You need to pay the processing fee when you submit the application.
 If you apply online, you can pay the processing fee before you submit the application.